-To apply for most financial aid, including federal and state grants, loans and work-study, college students and their parents need to complete the Free Application for Federal Student Aid (FAFSA®).
-The office of Federal Student Aid of the U.S. Department of Education administers the FAFSA and they offer more than $150 billion each year to help students pay for higher education.
+To apply for most financial aid, including federal and state grants, loans and work-study, college students need to complete the Free Application for Federal Student Aid (FAFSA®).
+The office of Federal Student Aid of the US Department of Education administers the FAFSA and they offer more than $110 billion each year to help students pay for higher education.

 Although completing the FAFSA is technically the student's responsibility, parents play a large role if the student is considered a dependent.
 Being a dependent on a parent's tax return does not affect dependency status for the FAFSA.
 Even a financially self-sufficient young adult that files their own tax return can still be considered a dependent student.
 Here's what parents and students need to know about FAFSA dependency status.

 The FAFSA asks a series of 10 questions to determine whether the student is dependent or independent.
 These include age, marital status and the level of education being pursued.
 It also asks about military service, children and other dependents, emancipation and if the student's parents are deceased.
 If one or more questions are answered with a yes, the student is considered an independent student.
 If every question is answered with a no, the student is dependent and must provide information about their parents on the FAFSA.

 Undergraduate students who are under the age of 24 are generally considered dependent unless they satisfy other criteria.
 Some medical and law school students, however, may be required to provide parent information regardless of dependency status.